 About Colorectal Cancer

 Colorectal cancer is the second most common cause of cancer death in the U.S when men and women are combined.
-In 2022, an estimated 106,180 new cases of colon and 44,850 cases of rectal cancer are expected to be diagnosed and an estimated 52,580 deaths from colorectal cancer are expected to occur.
+In 2023, an estimated 153,020 cases of colorectal cancer are expected to be diagnosed and an estimated 52,550 deaths from colorectal cancer are expected to occur.
 The real tragedy is that many of these cancer cases and cancer deaths occur needlessly, as they could be prevented if more people took advantage of colorectal cancer screening.

 Screening and early detection saves lives.
-When colorectal cancer is diagnosed at the localized stage, the 5 year survival rate is 90% and of course, many people live much longer than 5 years (and many are cured).
-Unfortunately, only 39% of cases are diagnosed at this localized stage.
+When colorectal cancer is diagnosed at the localized stage, the 5 year survival rate is 91% and of course, many people live much longer than 5 years (and many are cured).
+Unfortunately, only 1 in 3 cases are diagnosed at this localized stage.
 If the cancer is not detected until late stage, the 5 year survival rates drops to 14%.

 Furthermore, the disease can be prevented through the early identification and removal of pre-cancerous polyps, detectable only through colorectal cancer screenings.
 It is critical, therefore, that barriers to screening be eliminated.

 Guidelines from most major screening organizations recommend that all men and women at average risk for colorectal cancer get screened, by at least age 45 by choosing one of several screening options.

 Find more information on national, state, and local level colorectal cancer incidence, mortality, and screening rates.
 For additional information on colorectal cancer, visit the American Cancer Society website.

 Sign Up for ACS National Colorectal Cancer Roundtable Emails

 Stay up to date with the latest ACS NCCRT news.